It is a deep state of unconsciousness where the affected individual is alive but cannot react or respond to external stimuli.

-- No response in limb movement, in addition to normal reflex actions.
+- No response in limb movement, in addition to everyday reflex actions.

-To find out about the root cause of coma, doctors primarily perform a series of blood tests and imaging tests so that they can make a treatment plan.
+To find out about the root cause of coma, doctors primarily perform a series of blood tests and imaging tests to make a treatment plan.

-During the physical checkup, the doctor will monitor the individual’s reflexes and movements, along with the size of the pupils and their response to painful stimuli.
+During the physical checkup, the doctor will monitor the individual’s reflexes and movements, the size of the pupils, and their response to painful stimuli.

 They will also check the person’s breathing style to diagnose the reason for the coma.